 Business should hold meetings and deliberate on every feasible problem that could arise from your organization.
 After recording all the possible challenges that can face the company you and your team should have a detailed plan of action attached to every possible crisis.

-2. Form a team and assign roles
+2. Form a team and assign roles for Disaster

 A crisis management team in any business should include the external legal counsel, department directors, vice presidents, PR and communication directors, HR director, COO, and CEO.
 The primary function of the team is to meet during the disaster, deliberate on issues regularly, and decide on the messages to be distributed internally and externally.

 Communication is an essential factor of crisis management, and the entire team should be publicly seen to be speaking with one voice to avoid creating uncertainty among stakeholders.

 The spokesperson should be a communication or PR expert who can handle the tough questions from the media.
 The appointed spokesperson should further be coherent in their speech to avoid creating doubts among the listeners.